nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% if page.titanium %}

-## Add your Branch key and register a URL scheme
+## Add your Branch key and register a URI scheme

 ### iOS Projects

 {% ingredient universal-links-requirement %}{% endingredient %}

-Branch opens your app by using its URL scheme (`yourapp://`), which should be unique to your app.
+Branch opens your app by using its URI scheme (`yourapp://`), which should be unique to your app.

 1. Retrieve your Branch Key on the [Settings](https://dashboard.branch.io/#/settings) page of the Branch dashboard.
 1. On the [Link Settings](https://dashboard.branch.io/#/settings/link) page of the Branch dashboard, ensure that **I have an iOS App** is checked and **iOS URI Scheme** and is filled.
 1. In your project's `tiapp.xml` file, insert the snippet below.
-Change `yourApp` to the URL scheme you've selected.
+Change `yourApp` to the URI scheme you've selected.

 {% highlight xml %}
   <ios>